14 Data transformation

 TipOpinion

 Learn the base R equivalents.
-You will read them in other people’s code, in Stack Overflow answers, in older packages.
-But write dplyr in your own work.
-The verbs compose, the names communicate intent, and the argument order is consistent.
+You will encounter them in other people’s code, in Stack Overflow answers, in older packages.
+But write dplyr in your own work, because the verbs compose, the names communicate intent, and the argument order is consistent.
 When you read filter(penguins, species == "Adelie"), the operation is the function name.
 When you read penguins[penguins$species == "Adelie", ], you have to parse the indexing to understand what’s happening.
+That parsing cost, multiplied across every line of a script, is exactly the kind of friction Codd’s algebra was designed to remove.

 Exercises